BerenLuthien/HyperColumns_ImageColorization/README.md

 ![](pics/EarlyStopTraditional.png)

 Instead, we can perform early stopping manually by checking the predicted the image.
-It is explicitly shown by the figure below:
+It is explicitly shown by the analogous figure below:

 ![](pics/EarlyStopManually.png)

 Why we do not use the traditional early stop ?
 The major reason is that in here the validation loss is not U shape, but is L shape.
 More explaination is in the later section "Only Plausible".